Occupational Safety at UW Oshkosh

 Therefore, many products found in campus buildings are presumed to contain asbestos.

-- Floor tiles, floor tile mastics, plasters, roofing asphalts, drywall and other miscellaneous materials are presumed asbestos-containing materials (PACMs).
+- Floor tiles, floor tile mastics (adhesive or sealant), plasters, roofing asphalts, drywall and other miscellaneous materials are presumed asbestos-containing materials (PACMs).

 - If these PACMs are in good condition there is no risk of exposure to fibers even if the material actually contains asbestos.